anushka23g/Complete-Placement-Preparation/README.md

 ### The pdfs added above consist of the ***500 Most asked questions on DSA in FAANG interviews- topicwise***

-# What do I need to prepare for the interviews?
+:trophy: # What do I need to prepare for the interviews?

 To get your dream company, you should be good in the following while facing an interview: